Silver Ganesh Mayur

 *sizes of handcrafted products are approximate

-Seeing the victory of Ganesha the woman prostrated to him and said : "Lord I I am Vinata, wife of Sage Kasyapa This bird is my son My husband had told me that the person who would break the egg that I had laid, would become its master.
-I had been waiting here for years on end for this to happen- Now I am happy and have fulfilled my duty- My other sons like Jatayu, Shyena.
-Sampaati and others are held captive by the powerful serpents in their kingdom- Please be kind enough to release them."
+Seeing the victory of Ganesha the woman prostrated to him and said: "Lord I am Vinata, wife of Sage Kasyapa.
+This bird is my son.
+My husband had told me that the person who would break the egg that I had laid, would become his master.
+I had been waiting here for years for this to happen.
+Now I am happy and have fulfilled my duty.
+My other sons like Jatayu, Shyena, Sampaati, and others are held captive by the powerful serpents in their kingdom.
+Please be kind enough to release them."

-The peacock by this time had recovered from the pains of fight with Ganesha and surrendered to him.
-Mounting his new vehicle, Ganesha returned to his parents He was given the name MAYURESH the Lord of Mayur, by the Rishis Thereafter he conquered the serpent kingdom and released the celestial birds from captivity.
+The peacock by this time had recovered from the pains of a fight with Ganesha and surrendered to him.
+Mounting his new vehicle, Ganesha returned him to his parents.
+He was given the name MAYURESH the Lord of Mayur, by the Rishis.
+Thereafter he conquered the serpent kingdom and released the celestial birds from captivity.
 He conquered a number of demons who had become powerful under the reign of the demonic king Sindhu.
-Seeing the superhuman capabilities of Mayuresh, Brahmaji offered His two daughters Siddhi and Buddhi in marriage to Mayuresh.
+Seeing the superhuman capabilities of Mayuresh, Brahmaji offered his two daughters Siddhi and Buddhi in marriage to Mayuresh.
 However, he declined to marry them immediately.
-He wanted first to fulfil his mission of destroying Sindhu.
+He wanted first to fulfill his mission of destroying Sindhu.

 Seeing that Mayuresh had come of age.
-Lord Siva and Parvati decided to return to Kailashh, and the whole entourage set forth on their journey.
+Lord Shiva and Parvati decided to return to Kailash, and the whole entourage set forth on their journey.
 On the way, a number of Asuras attacked them, but Mayuresh vanquished them all.

 Sindhu became restless.
-He waged a war against Mayuresh, and sent his two powerful sons Dharma and Adharma to defeat the enemy.
+He waged a war against Mayuresh and sent his two powerful sons Dharma and Adharma to defeat the enemy.
 They were killed in the battle.
 Sindhu himself came upon the field; a fierce battle ensued and at last Sindhu was killed.
 With his death.
 Lord Vishnu and others were free to go back to their respective worlds.
-The cosmic rhythm disturbed by Sindhu, was set again to its normal equilibrium The marriage of Mayuresh with Siddhi and Buddhi was solemnised.
+The cosmic rhythm disturbed by Sindhu was set again to its normal equilibrium.
+The marriage of Mayuresh with Siddhi and Buddhi was solemnized.